taji/GenAIPromptRepoPublic/Rpg/FiveNodeMysteryCluesPrompt-Obselete.md

 *Paste this into ChatGPT as-is.*

 Analyze the STORY OUTLINE and apply the STORY PROPERTIES LIST to the contents of the CLUE TEMPLATE above to generate a CLUE OUTLINE.
-Fill out the CLUE TEMPLATE for a {STORY_TYPE} story in the style of {AUTHOR} involving the player character investigators beginning their investigation of {CRIMINAL} commmitting the crime of {CRIME} at {START_NODE} or {START_PERSON} and finding clues that lead to {NODE1}, {NODE2}, {NODE3} and {END_NODE}.
+Fill out the CLUE TEMPLATE for a {STORY_TYPE} story in the style of {AUTHOR} involving the player character investigators beginning their investigation of {CRIMINAL} committing the crime of {CRIME} at {START_NODE} or {START_PERSON} and finding clues that lead to {NODE1}, {NODE2}, {NODE3} and {END_NODE}.

 # P5 Here is a STORY OUTLINE I'm working on